ELJarzynski/Price-prediction-app/README.md

 # House Price Prediction Application

 This is my engineering project on house price prediction using a dataset from Kaggle.
 The application is a web application built with Django for the backend and Vue.js for the frontend.
-The backend is containerized using Docker.
+App is contenerized via Docker.

 ## Features
 - Predict house prices based on various features